-23 March 1948: During a 45-minute flight over Hatfield, Hertfordshire, England, the de Havilland Aircraft Company chief test pilot, Group Captain John Cunningham, DSO, flew a modified DH.100 Vampire F.1 fighter to a Fédération Aéronautique Internationale (FAI) World Record for Altitude of 18,119 meters (59,445.5 feet) (FAI Record File Number 9844) Cunningham broke the record set ten years earlier by Colonel Mario Pezzi in a Caproni Ca.161 biplane.
-(See This Day in Aviation, 22 October 1938)
+23 March 1948: During a 45-minute flight over Hatfield, Hertfordshire, England, the de Havilland Aircraft Company chief test pilot, Group Captain John Cunningham, DSO, flew a modified DH.100 Vampire F.1 fighter to a Fédération Aéronautique Internationale (FAI) World Record for Altitude of 18,119 meters (59,446 feet).¹ Cunningham broke the record set nearly ten years earlier by Colonel Mario Pezzi in a Caproni Ca.161 biplane.² (See This Day in Aviation, 22 October 1938)

 The de Havilland DH.100 Vampire F.1 flown by Cunningham was the fifth production aircraft, TG/278.
 It was built by the English Electric Company at Preston, Lancashire, with final assembly at Samlesbury Aerodrome, and made its first flight in August 1945.
 It was intended as a prototype photo reconnaissance airplane.
 The cockpit was heated and pressurized for high altitude, and a metal canopy installed.

-The photo reconnaissance project was dropped and TG/278 became a test bed for the de Havilland Engine Company Ghost turbojet, which produced 4,500 pounds of thrust.
+The photo reconnaissance project was dropped and TG/278 became a test bed for the de Havilland Engine Company Ghost 2 turbojet (Halford H.2), which produced 4,400 pounds of thrust (19.57 kilonewtons) at 10,000 r.p.m.
 The Vampire could take the Ghost engine to altitudes beyond the reach of the Avro Lancaster/Ghost test bed already in use.
 The airplane’s wing tips were each extended 4 feet (1.219 meters) to increase lift.

 The aircraft was stripped of paint to reduce weight.
 Smaller batteries were used and placed in normal ballast locations.
+Special instrumentation and recording cine cameras were installed in the gun compartment, and ten cylinders of compressed air for breathing replaced the Vampire’s radio equipment.
 At takeoff, the Vampire carried 202 gallons (765 liters) of fuel, 40 gallons less than maximum, sufficient for only one hour of flight.
 The takeoff weight of TG/278 was 8,400 pounds (3,810 kilograms).

 TG/278 continued as a test aircraft until it was damaged by an engine fire in October 1950.
 It was used as an instructional airframe at RAF Halton.